Sreejith779/Sreejith779/README.md

 👀 I’m interested in technology, programming, and exploring new ideas.
 🌱 I’m currently learning Flutter and honing my skills in Dart programming.
 💞️ I’m looking to collaborate on open-source projects or any interesting tech-related initiatives.
-📫 You can reach me via DM here on this platform or through my email: [your email address].
+📫 You can reach me via DM here on this platform or through my email: sreejithhkm@gmail.com.
 😄 Pronouns: He/Him.
 ⚡ Fun fact: I'm an avid fan of science fiction movies and enjoy analyzing their technological concepts!
 <!---